Work Trends | Chapter 3

 %

-of workers agree or strongly agree (61% strongly agree) that they have the necessary computer skills to perform their current job
+of workers agreed or strongly agreed (61% strongly agreed) that they have the necessary computer skills to perform their current job

 %

-half agree or strongly agree they need more computer skills to achieve their career goals
+agreed or strongly agreed they need more computer skills to achieve their career goals

 %

-The vast majority of college and post college graduates express a high level of confidence in their computer skills (90% and 91%, respectively)
+of college and post-college graduates expressed a high level of confidence in their computer skills (90% and 91%, respectively)

 %

-of high school graduates and 51% of workers with less than a high school education agreeing that they have the necessary computer skills to perform their current job
+of high school graduates and 51% of workers with less than a high school education agreed that they have the necessary computer skills to perform their current job

 2018